andreyfedoseev/django-static-precompiler/README.rst

   Boolean.
 Whether to use compass or not.
 Compass must be installed in your system.
 Run "sass --compass" and if no error is shown it means that compass is installed.

 ``load_paths``
-  Iterable of string path names to add as include search paths using the sass "--load-path" argument
+  Iterable of string path names to add as include search paths using the sass "--load-path" argument.
+May also specify a single string instead of iterable.

 Example::